What is Exoscale Compute?

 Some operating systems, such as Linux, allow for login with keys instead of passwords.
 The keypair option lets you specify which key you want to use.

-In addition to the public Internet, Exoscale instances can be connected within one zone with a private network.
+In addition to the public internet, Exoscale instances can be connected within one zone with a private network.
 For more information, see the “Networking” section.

-By default, all virtual machines on Exoscale receive a public IPv4 IP address to communicate on the Internet.
+By default, all virtual machines on Exoscale receive a public IPv4 IP address to communicate on the internet.
 Besides, you can enable the IPv6 option to request a public IPv6 IP address.

 Both the IPv4 and IPv6 addresses are assigned to the machine for its lifetime.
-Even if the machine is stopped, but not destroyed, restarted, the IP address will not change.
+Even if the machine is stopped but not destroyed, restarted, the IP address will not change.
 However, once the machine is destroyed, the IP address is freed up for other customers to use and cannot be reclaimed.
-Similarly, the IP address assigned to a machine by default cannot be moved to a different machine, that can only be achieved with Elastic IP addresses.
+Similarly, the IP address assigned to a machine by default cannot be moved to a different machine, which can only be achieved with Elastic IP addresses.

 Exoscale has a built-in network firewall.
-These work by assigning virtual machines to a security group and the firewall rules are applied to each security group.
+These work by assigning virtual machines to a security group, and the firewall rules are applied to each security group.

 This option lets you select which security group(s) a machine should belong to.

 As mentioned in the introduction, the virtual machines on Exoscale are running on a physical machine.
-Physical machines, of course, can have hardware failures.
+Physical devices, of course, can have hardware failures.
 In some cases, these failures can be detected by an early warning system, and the Exoscale staff can move the virtual machines off the affected physical host.
 In other cases, the failure occurs suddenly, and the virtual machines crash with the host machine.
 In the worst-case scenario, the data in the virtual machine may be lost.

 Anti-affinity groups let you define a group of machines that should never live on the same host machine.
 This is done to ensure that parts of a redundant system do not fail at the same time.

 Anti-affinity groups should be used when redundancy is desired between multiple machines in the same zone.
-For optimal redundancy, the system should be designed in such a way that the data and services are distributed to multiple zones in addition to ensuring local redundancy.
+For optimal redundancy, the system should be designed in such a way that the data and services are distributed to various zones in addition to ensuring local redundancy.

 Every machine on Exoscale is automatically assigned a public IPv4 address.
 Additionally, you can request an IPv6 address to be assigned.
-Both the IPv4 and the IPv6 address are tied to the machine for the lifetime of the machine.
+Both the IPv4 and the IPv6 addresses are tied to the machine for the lifetime of the machine.
 Even if the machine is stopped (but not destroyed), the IP address stays with that machine.
 When the machine is started the next time, the IP address will remain the same.